BioBoost/iot_devices_i2c_memory_slave/README.md

 # IoT Devices - I2C Memory Slave Device for mBed

-This firmware is for the LPC1768 mBed device.
+This firmware is an mBed device.
 It emulates a very simple I2C memory device.

 ## I2C Characteristics